markwoodhall/clj-ravendb/README.md

 ;; Or non-blocking in a go block
 (go (<! ch))

-;; You can stop watching using :stop, this will close the channel and future-cancel ;; the future
+;; You can stop watching using :stop, this will close the channel and stop ;; the future
 ((:stop watcher))